arcualberta/sufia-development/develpoment playbook/README.md

 ## After initial setup and for future deployments

-Go to the directory where the Vagrantfile and provision.yml files are saved and start virtual machine:
+Go to the directory where the Vagrantfile and provision.yml files are saved and start virtual machine

 ```bash
 vagrant up
 ```

+Log into the virtual machine

 ```bash
 vagrant ssh